GroovinChip/thumblr/thumblr_windows/README.md

 All you need to do is depend on `thumblr` in your pubspec.yaml.
 You can then use the `thumblr` API normally.
 You should not use `thumblr_windows` APIs directly.

+## Acknoledgements
+Special thanks to [@slightfoot](https://github.com/slightfoot) for assisting with this implementation!